Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 ## 4. Add the GraphQL endpoint

-The point of this tutorial is to mimic a real-world scenario where, based on a feature flag, you would migrate from a REST API to GraphQL.
+The point of this tutorial is to mimic a real-world scenario where, based on a boolean feature flag, you would migrate from a REST API to GraphQL.
 So far, we’ve just used REST.
 Now, let’s add the GraphQL version.
 The GraphQL endpoint is `https://swapi-graphql.netlify.app/.netlify/functions/index`, which looks like someone’s weekend project but is an official endpoint [from Apollo](http://graphql.org/swapi-graphql).

 Let’s create a static feature flag, for now, just to test that we can call both versions successfully.